biopython/biopython.github.io/wiki/GitUsage.md

 authentication.

-Now, assuming that you have git installed on your computer, execute the following commands locally on your machine:
+Now, assuming that you have git installed on your computer, execute the following commands locally on your machine.
+This "url" is given on the github page for your repository (if you are logged in):

 `git clone git@github.com:yourusername/biopython.git`